Patterson Companies (NASDAQ:PDCO) Releases FY 2022 Earnings Guidance

-Patterson Companies (NASDAQ:PDCO) updated its FY 2022 earnings guidance on Wednesday.
+Patterson Companies (NASDAQ:PDCO) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $1.900-$2.050 for the period, compared to the Thomson Reuters consensus estimate of $2.100.
 The company issued revenue guidance of -.

-A number of research firms recently issued reports on PDCO.
-Robert W. Baird decreased their price objective on shares of Patterson Companies from $37.00 to $35.00 and set a neutral rating for the company in a report on Thursday, June 24th.
-TheStreet upgraded shares of Patterson Companies from a c rating to a b rating in a research note on Wednesday, June 23rd.
-Finally, Piper Sandler reduced their target price on shares of Patterson Companies from $44.00 to $41.00 and set an overweight rating for the company in a research note on Wednesday, June 23rd.
-Two research analysts have rated the stock with a sell rating, two have issued a hold rating and two have issued a buy rating to the company.
-The company currently has a consensus rating of Hold and an average price target of $33.00.
+Patterson Companies (NASDAQ:PDCO) last released its quarterly earnings data on Tuesday, June 22nd.
+The company reported $0.38 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.52 by ($0.14).
+Patterson Companies had a net margin of 2.64% and a return on equity of 20.29%.
+The firm had revenue of $1.56 billion during the quarter, compared to analyst estimates of $1.52 billion.
+During the same period in the prior year, the company earned $0.43 EPS.
+The business’s quarterly revenue was up 21.4% compared to the same quarter last year.
+On average, equities analysts predict that Patterson Companies will post 2.01 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, August 6th.
-Stockholders of record on Friday, July 23rd will be given a $0.26 dividend.
-The ex-dividend date of this dividend is Thursday, July 22nd.
-This represents a $1.04 dividend on an annualized basis and a dividend yield of 3.41%.
-Patterson Companies’s dividend payout ratio (DPR) is currently 54.45%.
+Several research analysts have recently issued reports on the company.
+Robert W. Baird lowered their price objective on Patterson Companies from $37.00 to $35.00 and set a neutral rating for the company in a research note on Thursday, June 24th.
+TheStreet upgraded Patterson Companies from a c rating to a b rating in a report on Wednesday, June 23rd.
+Finally, Piper Sandler reduced their target price on Patterson Companies from $44.00 to $41.00 and set an overweight rating on the stock in a report on Wednesday, June 23rd.
+Two investment analysts have rated the stock with a sell rating, two have assigned a hold rating and two have issued a buy rating to the company’s stock.
+Patterson Companies currently has an average rating of Hold and an average target price of $33.00.

-In other news, VP Les B. Korsh sold 4,577 shares of the firm’s stock in a transaction that occurred on Monday, June 14th.
-The shares were sold at an average price of $35.68, for a total value of $163,307.36.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-1.30% of the stock is currently owned by company insiders.
+In other news, VP Les B. Korsh sold 4,577 shares of the company’s stock in a transaction that occurred on Monday, June 14th.
+The stock was sold at an average price of $35.68, for a total transaction of $163,307.36.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+1.30% of the stock is currently owned by corporate insiders.

 Patterson Companies, Inc distributes and sells dental and animal health products in the United States, the United Kingdom, and Canada.
 It operates through three segments; Dental, Animal Health, and Corporate segments.
 The Dental segment offers consumable products, including infection control, restorative materials, hand instruments, and sterilization products; basic and advanced technology dental equipment; technology solutions, such as practice management software and e-commerce solutions; patient education systems; and office forms and stationery.